taylorjg/FsCheckUtils/README.md

 ## TODO

-* Make FsCheckUtils available as a NuGet package
 * Generate MSDN-style documentation from the XML docs
 * Make the documentation available in a gh-pages branch of this repo
 * Ensure all public methods are covered by unit tests